Sent: Tuesday, December 29, 2015 4:26 PM

 However, as you can see from those and these recipes, those cookies do contain spices, traditionally, and as far as I know, always:

-It does not sound to me as though you have actually tried the Framboise Patisserie cookies.
+It does not sound to me as though you have actually tasted the Framboise Patisserie cookies.
 They might not be the same as the Bauer’s cookies.

 Without more info, I am stymied.
 I will post this on the site.